Fredrick0K/Volt/content/Java/Hibernate Instalation.md

 ![[Pasted image 20251126141637.png]]

 Now this window will pop up, here we need to check both Authors "**https://download.jboss.org**" and "**https://testng.org**" and then click down below **Trust Selected**.

+>[!IMPORTANT] Make sure you select all Authors, else, you cant continue with the installation

 ![[Pasted image 20251126141738.png]]

 And once again we to trust "**Unsigned**", then click **Trust Selected**.